BukolaOdunayo/FIFA-21-DATA-CLEANING-/README.md

 ![](FIFA21-LOGO-1080x609.jpg)
 ## Background

-I recently participated in a data cleaning challenge organized in the data-tech space, the project was aimed at transforming FIFA 2021 messy data into a clean and usable data that is ready for analysis.I transformed the data using M language and other data transformation tool available on Microsoft Power Query editor and
+I recently participated in a data cleaning challenge organized in the data-tech space, the project was aimed at transforming FIFA 2021 messy data into clean and usable data that is ready for analysis.
+I transformed the data using M language and other data transformation tools available on Microsoft Power Query editor and
 I will be sharing my process with you in this document.

 ## Data Description

-The raw  FIFA 21 dataset was sourced from [kaggle](https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring), the dataset obtained via web scrapping from sofifa.com contains two csv files namely fifa21 raw data v2.csv and fifa21_raw_data.csv the former was used for the sake of this project.
-The fifa21 raw data v2.csv file contains 18,979 rows and 77 colunms,it contains information about football players, their capabilities and performance updated up till 2021.
+The raw  FIFA 21 dataset was sourced from [kaggle](https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring), the dataset obtained via web scrapping from sofifa.com contains two CSV files namely fifa21 raw data v2.csv and fifa21_raw_data.csv the former was used for the sake of this project.
+The fifa21 raw data v2.csv file contains 18,979 rows and 77 columns, it contains information about football players, their abilities, and performance updated up till 2021.

 ## Data Cleaning Objective

-The object of this data cleaning project is to improve the data quality by ensuring the data is accurate,complete,valid and consistent before the data analysis phase, and that was exactly what I did.
+The objective of this data cleaning project is to improve the data quality by ensuring the data is accurate, complete, valid, and consistent before the data analysis phase, and that was exactly what I did.

 ## Data Transformation
- As I have stated earlier I used the Microsoft power query editor to complete the cleaning task, the raw data was messy and it contained a lot of discrepancies,special characters and irrelevant data.
-To combat the issue I loaded the cvs file to the power query editor and began the transformation process.
+ As I have stated earlier I used the Microsoft power query editor to complete the cleaning task, the raw data was messy and it contained a lot of discrepancies, special characters, and irrelevant data.
+To combat the issue I loaded the CVS file to the power query editor and began the transformation process.

  ## Special Characters
-  After importing the data to power query editor in excel, I changed the file origin to UTF-8 encoding,this automaticaly removed the special characters and replaced it with the appropriate letter.
+  After importing the data to power query editor in excel, I changed the file origin to UTF-8 encoding,this automatically removed the special characters and replaced it with the appropriate letter.

    |Special character Before  | Special character After                           |